 Agile Test Quadrant I

 The purpose of Quadrant-1 tests or the "Technology facing tests that support the team" is test-driven development or test-driven design.
 Heard of TDD?
 That is it.
-The process of writing the tests first helps programmers to design their code better.
+The process of writing the tests first helps programmers design their code better.
 These tests help the programmers write the code confidently to deliver a feature without worrying about leaving regression issues that lead to unintended changes in the system.
 The tests were written in the same programming language as the application.
 These tests are not for the customers or the Product Managers/Product Owners/Business Analysts as they will not understand a thing.
 These tests are automated and help in continuous feedback about the code quality.

 Agile Test Quadrant II

-Quadrant-2 tests are derived from examples provided by customers or by the business people (PO/PM/BA).
+Quadrant-2 tests are derived from examples provided by customers or by business people (PO/PM/BA).
 These are "Business facing tests that support the team."
 They are also known as customer-facing tests.
 Business-facing tests run at a functional level, verifying business conditions, and use cases.
 These tests are understandable by customers and PO/PM/BA.
-The tests designed in this quadrant confirms the desired behavior of the product at a higher level.
+The tests designed in this quadrant confirm the desired behavior of the product at a higher level.
 These tests are both automated and as well as manual.
 Frequently used test cases need to be automated to achieve more ROI.
 These automated tests should regularly run for the team to get faster feedback.

 If you take a 3-tier application or product as an example, these automated cases have a focus on the application and business logic.
 These tests are not for the UI or Presentation tier.
-Mock-ups, wireframes, and other methods to validate the product's UI/UX comes within this quadrant.
+Mock-ups, wireframes, and other methods to validate the product's UI/UX come within this quadrant.
 They are confirmed as part of this quadrant and not are automated.

 Behavior Driven Development, Example Driven Development, and Specification by example are some types of tests that are executed as part of Quadrant-2 to help testers, programmers, and the business.